-Leonard Lake is a smaller, uniquely shaped lake within the Township of Muskoka Lakes.
-The lake is located neatly between the Town of Bracebridge and the Village of Port Carling, north of Highway 118.
+Located within the Township of Muskoka Lakes, Leonard Lake is a smaller lake with a unique shape.
+It is situated between the Town of Bracebridge and the Village of Port Carling, north of Highway 118.

 Activities on the lake

 The lake is highly rated for its recreational activities.
 According to The Leonard Lake Stakeholders Association, cottagers enjoy various water activities on the lake.
 At the top of the list are: canoeing, kayaking, paddle boarding, boating, water skiing, and swimming.
 However, those seeking a more peaceful experience are able to relax, read a book, take a walk, and socialize with family and friends.

 Leonard Lake is a quieter lake with less boat traffic; therefore, it’s a perfect place to unwind.
 So, grab a cold beverage, a good book, and sunglasses, and spread out on your dock.

 For fishing enthusiasts, the south end of the lake off Hwy 118 has a public boat launch.
 You can ride out to the middle of the lake and drop your line.
 You’ll catch rainbow trout, lake whitefish, burbot, smallmouth bass, and even a walleye if you’re lucky.